fphammerle/location-guessing-game-telegram-bot/README.md

 ## Trivia

-Why create a Telegram bot instead of web app?
+Why create a Telegram bot instead of a web app?

-I created this mini game for my family including my grandparents who are comfortable using Telegram.
+I created this mini game for my family including my grandparents, who are comfortable using Telegram.